DK Havenergi

 "I'm just taking a deep breath and counting to 10 on top of Inger Støjberg's proposal that Denmark should only produce the amount of green electricity that we can use in Denmark," he writes in a post on his LinkedIn profile.

-According to the minister, Støjberg's proposal, if realized, will be really bad for rural areas.
+According to the minister, Støjberg's proposal, if implemented, will be really bad for rural areas.

-"With this proposal, she is saying that we will soon have to stop building more offshore wind in Denmark.
+"With this proposal, she is saying that we will soon stop building more offshore wind in Denmark.
 And in doing so, she is gambling with the many thousands of jobs associated with the Danish wind industry.
-These are large and important jobs without for Copenhagen - especially in West Jutland, Central Jutland, South Jutland, etc."
+These are large and important jobs outside Copenhagen - especially in West Jutland, Central Jutland, South Jutland, etc."

 Moral responsibility